taw/etwng/luac/README.md

 Build script works on OSX and Linux.
 It should be possible to adapt it to other platforms supported by lua without too much effort.

-Total War lua engine is 32-bit, while all operating system nowadays are 64-bit, so build scripts passes appropriate flags to the compiler.
+Total War lua engine is 32-bit, while all operating systems nowadays are 64-bit, so build script passes appropriate flags to the compiler.

 ## Requirements for building luadec